petru-braha/YP-compiler/docs/brainstorm.md

     - return type: int

 - every time i call a function it is an assignation of its variable + code jumps; we can view it as a struct in C

+- already defined?
+- treated as a type?
+- does the argument exists?
+- is the argument treated as a type?
+- is the declared the same type as the argument?

+- is_already_defined
+    - treated as a type
+    - defined in scopes